getalp/Flaubert/flue/wsd/verbs/README.md

-To evaluate Flaubert on French Verb Sense Disambiguation
+The Verb Sense Disambiguation task is performed on the FrenchSemEval (FSE) evaluation dataset.
+This dataset (available here) contains:
+	-,hjj